 There is a syndrome doctors know about---called "seasonal affective disorder" or SAD.
 It is very prevelant in northern latitudes.
 Most of the association is with mood, or levels of depression.
 But it is also linked to cardiovascular disease.

 What connection does this have with MS?

 MS is a disease linked to northern latitudes, lack of vitamin D and lack of ultraviolet rays.
-And with the link to CCSVI, we are learning more about the vascular risk.
+And we are learning more about the vascular risk.

 For 68 years latitude has been identified as an important risk factor in the occurrence of multiple sclerosis (MS), but not satisfactory explanation has been offered for this relationship.
 Epidemiological studies of MS, however, have failed to take into account the degree of change in the amount of ambient light over the course of the year, a variable which is closely related to photoperiod and latitude.
 Seasonal affective disorder (SAD), another illness for which latitude is a risk factor, appears to be related to the decrease in ambient light during the winter months, and offers some relevant insights into the geographical distribution of risk for developing MS.

 There is a very strong correlation between UV rays, photorelaxation and cardiovascular disease.

 I've been reading up on the effect of UV rays on the body, and I came back to the research of Nobel prize winning researcher, Dr. Robert F. Furchgott.
 He passed away in 2009, and his university keeps his web page online.
 Dr. Furchgott was a professor at SUNY Downstate in Brooklyn, NY---the same place where Dr. Sal Sclafani recently retired and where the first CCSVI conference was held in the US!
 Here's Dr. Furchgott's page--